grantgasser/lottery-ticket-hypothesis-reproduction/README.md

 * Be careful using pytorch in-built pruning

 ### Tentative Proposed Timeline (w/ weekly milestone)
-* Week 1: Reproduce MNIST 97-98% in PyTorch
+* Week 1: Reproduce MNIST ~98% in PyTorch
 * Week 2: Reproduce Figure 1 from paper
 * Week 4: Reproduce Section 2: Winning Tickets in Fully-Connected Networks
 * Week 6-7: Reproduce Section 3: Winning Tickets in Convolutional Networks

 ## LeNet Reproduction (1st milestone)

-Like the authors of the LTH paper, we attempt to achieve ~98% accuracy on the MNIST dataset with LeNet.
+### LeNet without convolutional layers
+Interestingly, the authors implemented a 300-100 LeNet architecture without the convolutional layers, achieving performance around ~98%.
-We were able to achieve these results on a validation set after 2 epochs of 60K iterations: `Test set: Average loss: 0.0426, Accuracy: 9862/10000 (99%)`.
+We were able to achieve these results on a validation set after 5 epochs of 60K iterations: `Accuracy: 9806/10000 (98.06%)`.

+### Architecture and Parameters
-Here's some details on the architecture and hyperparameters:
+Some details on the architecture and hyperparameters:
 * MNIST Images: `[1, 28, 28]`
-* 2 Convolutional Layers
 * 3 Fully Connected Layers
 * Batch Size: `64`
 * Optimizer: Adam
 * Learning Rate: `1.2e-3`

-### More Details on Convolutional Architecture
+* [StepLR](https://pytorch.org/docs/stable/optim.html#torch.optim.lr_scheduler.StepLR) Scheduler (not sure what the authors used)

+### LeNet with original convolutional layers
+* Add 2 Convolutional Layers to the architecture with max pooling.
+* Results with convolutional architecture: `Accuracy: 9912/10000 (99.12%)`
 The output dimension of a convolutional layer can be calculated like so `O = (I - K + 2P)/S + 1`, where `I`: input dim, `K`: kernel size, `P`: padding, and `S`: stride.
 The output dimension of a pooling layer can be calculated like so `O = (I - P)/S + 1` where `P`: size of pooling kernel.
 The dimensions of